Grace Moore (rugby union)

 Grace Moore (born 21 May 1996) is an Irish rugby player from London, England.
-She plays for Railway Union and the Ireland women's national rugby union team.
+She plays for Ealing Trailfinders and the Ireland women's national rugby union team.

 Club career

 London-born Moore's first club was Streatham-Croydon R.F.C. and she concentrated on rugby with them in 2018, her last year in university.
 She joined Premier 15s side Richmond Women a year later.
 She was a winger when she started but finished the season in their back row.
 She joined All-Ireland League side Railway Union in Dublin in 2020.

 Moore signed with Saracens ahead of the 2022–23 Premier 15s season.
 She later joined Ealing Trailfinders for the 2024–25 Premiership Women's Rugby season.

 International career

 Moore’s potential to play for Ireland was identified by Steven McGinnis through Irish Rugby Union's IQ (Irish Qualified) Programme.
 Her talent was developed through the Ireland women's national rugby sevens programme and she made her debut in the Dubai Sevens in December 2019.

 With international sevens in a hiatus in due to the global pandemic in 2020 she was selected to train with Ireland women's national rugby union team in the winter of 2020.

 She was one of five new Sevens players introduced to the Irish squad for the 2021 Women's Six Nations.
 She made her 2021 Women's Six Nations debut, as a replacement, in the third/fourth place playoff against Italy.

 She was selected for the Ireland women's national rugby sevens team for the 2021–2022 season.

 She was selected in the Ireland squad to compete at the WXV1 tournament in Canada in September 2024.

 She was named in Ireland's fifteens side for the 2025 Six Nations Championship in March.
 On 11 August 2025, she made the Irish squad to the Rugby World Cup in England.